cryptape/ckb-dao-cobuild-poc/docs/poc-review-guide.md

 # PoC Review Guide

-Cobuild is still under active development.
-Please refer to [ckb-transaction-cobuild-poc](https://github.com/cryptape/ckb-transaction-cobuild-poc) for contract supports.
+CoBuild is still under active development.
+Please refer to the [protocol overview](https://talk.nervos.org/t/ckb-transaction-cobuild-protocol-overview/7702) and [ckb-transaction-cobuild-poc](https://github.com/cryptape/ckb-transaction-cobuild-poc) for more contract demos.

-The core principle of the PoC is how the CKB system DAO would look like if it supports Cobuild.
+The core principle of the PoC is how the CKB system DAO would look like if it supports CoBuild.

-The general workflow to build transactions in Cobuild:
+The general workflow to build transactions in CoBuild:

 1. Create an empty **BuildingPacket** structure to initiate building a new transaction.
 2. (Type Script Phase) Users perform some operations often by submitting forms.
 For each operation: